Mother of Sandy Hook victim’s testimony offers powerful condemnation of Alex Jones

-Sandy Hook victim’s mother leads a powerful condemnation of Alex Jones: full text
+Sandy Hook victim’s mother leads a powerful condemnation of Alex Jones: ‘You think I’m an actress?’

 The mother of a six-year-old boy murdered in the Sandy Hook Elementary School shooting has testified in the Alex Jones defamation case, and spoke directly to the right-wing Infowars host about the devastating impact of his conspiratorial claims.